cai-sper/belly-button-challenge/README.md

 To explore the Belly Button Biodiversity dataset through interactive web visualizations, follow these steps:

-1. Open the web page containing the visualizations.
+1. Open the web page containing the visualizations at [https://cai-sper.github.io/belly-button-challenge/](https://cai-sper.github.io/belly-button-challenge/).
 2. Use the dropdown menu to select a sample by its ID.

 ## Visualizations